michael2012z/BitBible/markdown/KJV/files/2Chr.md

 2. But did that which was evil in the sight of the Lord, like unto the abominations of the heathen, whom the Lord had cast out before the children of Israel.

-3. For he built again the high places which Hezekiah his father had broken down, and he reared up altars for Baalim, and made groves, and worshipped all the host of heaven, and served them.he built…: Heb. he returned and built
+3. For he built again the high places which Hezekiah his father had broken down, and he reared up altars for Baalim, and made groves, and worshipped all the host of heaven, and served them.

 4. Also he built altars in the house of the Lord, whereof the Lord had said, In Jerusalem shall my name be for ever.